Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Halpern-Type Accelerated Methods for Monotone Inclusions

-\aftersubsec \paragraph{The derivation of our scheme.} As we have observed, each iteration of our scheme \eqref{eq:eEAG_02} requires two evaluations of $J_{\gamma A}$, two evaluations of $J_{\gamma B}$, and two evaluations of $B$.
-To reduce the computation at each iteration, we propose a modification of \eqref{eq:eEAG_02} relying on Popov's method as in Section~\ref{sec:a_PP_method}.
-We call this method a splitting anchored Popov scheme.
+\aftersubsec \paragraph{\textbf{The derivation of our scheme.}} As we have observed, each iteration of \eqref{eq:eEAG_02c} requires two evaluations of $J_{\gamma A}$ and two evaluations of $J_{\gamma B}$.
+To reduce the computation at each iteration, we propose a modification of \eqref{eq:eEAG_02} relying on Popov's past extra-gradient method as in Section~\ref{sec:a_PP_method}.
+We call this method a splitting past extra-anchored gradient scheme.

 More precisely, our new scheme starts from $y_{-1} := x_0$ and $u_0 := x_0 + \gamma B(x_0)$ for some $x_0\in\R^p$ and consists of the following two main steps:

 where $\beta_k \in (0, 1)$ and $\eta_k > 0$ are given parameters which will be determined later.